-HR talent management in data-driven world
+HR talent management in a data-driven world

-In response to these changes, there has been an emergence of technologies enabling organisations to plan, deploy, measure and pivot their talent strategies.
+In response to these changes, there has been an emergence of technologies enabling organizations to plan, deploy, measure and pivot their talent strategies.
 HR and people leaders need to keep up (and ahead) with a deluge of potential data and it wouldn’t be fair to assume that knowledge about this area is equal.

 Talent management has become a revolving door and tech platforms that can enable success should be rigorously proven to do good for both business and people.

 Whilst fully remote work isn’t the way of the future, a hybrid workforce is.
 This means that talent leaders need insight into who can do what, from where, and when, in order to start uncovering the DNA of their workforce.
 There are tools for measuring productivity, engagement, and output which helps once the teams are set up, however, the first step is to be able to understand the workforce capability to build a successful hybrid framework.=